Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 = How do i add styles to my signature field ? =

-Use CSS like you could do for the rest of the form, using the field's id and classes.
+Use CSS like you would do for any other field in your form.
-For example, if your field name is "signature-test", you can do something like this :
+For example, using the field wrapper, you can add a border like this :
 `
 .wpcf7-form-control-signature-wrap canvas{
 	border: 1px dotted #BADA55;